mukheshpugal/Through_Time/README.md

 > Important: If a being is alone in the world in a particular time step, he never travels through time in the next step.

 ##### Case 2
-Another reason this approach would fail is that once someone hits the portal, history has to rewritten.
+Another reason this approach would fail is that once someone hits the portal, history has to be rewritten.
 If rewritten, there is a chance that the being never hits the portal in the first place.
 So you'll have to update this by dropping a branch.
 This will happen back and forth resulting in an endless loop.